Arthur-Matias/weatherApp/README.md

 ## Technologies

-This project uses Google Places API and Weatherbit® API to display the Weather Forecast based on Geolocalization.
+This project uses Google Places API and Weatherbit® API to display the Weather Forecast based on Latitude & Longitude.

 made with Pure HTML5 + CSS and JavaScript + JQuery.